 Palliative care is for people at any stage of a serious illness, and their condition does not have to be incurable.
 Learn more about palliative care here.

-The primary difference in hospice care vs. palliative care is that hospice is for patients with a limited lifespan.
+The primary difference in hospice care compared to palliative care is that hospice is for patients with a limited lifespan.
 In fact, hospice care is a type of palliative care – given to address the unique needs of people with terminal illness and their families.
 Both palliative and hospice care help patients living with a variety of medical conditions, such as cancer, heart disease, dementia, stroke, and many others.
 Palliative care can often accompany curative treatments, if the patient is not on hospice care.
 In short, all hospice care is palliative care, but not all palliative care is hospice.

 Palliative care is provided to seriously ill patients coping with pain, distressing symptoms, stress or other serious side effects of their illness or treatments meant to cure it.

 Hospice care is provided to seriously ill patients who have a prognosis of six months or less, in their doctor’s best judgment, if the disease follows its normal course.

 You are eligible for palliative care if you are living with a serious illness and need solutions for pain, symptoms, and stress of your serious illness, or the treatments to cure or manage it.
 A palliative care expert will help you understand and navigate your medical options as your illness progresses.

 Palliative care is appropriate for anyone, at any age, and at any stage of serious illness.
 You may be referred at the time of your diagnosis, during treatment (such as chemotherapy, radiation, dialysis, physical therapy, and other interventions), or after treatment has ended.